mstksg/inCode/copy/entries/typed-lc-1.md

 Finally, the **type abstraction type** is the meta-level "type* of a type abstraction, just like how a function type is the "type" of a function abstraction.
-Again, there are three in Dhall:
+We have three corresponding to the above:

 1. The type of terms parameterized on types
 2. The type of terms parameterized on kinds
-3. The kind of types parameterized on kinds
+3. The kind of types parameterized on kinds[^kpi]

+[^kpi]: Actually, it should be noted that in Dhall, kind-polymorphic types are actually *kinds*, for some reason.
+This means that the "type" of types parameterized on kinds is actually a sort, not a kind.
+I actually don't fully understand why this is the case, as it seems a little internally inconsistent.
+If anyone does have a reason, please let me know!
+For the rest of this post, the types parameterized on kinds will be thought of as kinds, and they will have a kind, not a sort.

 Note that although these are the types of type abstractions, *primitives* can also have these types.
 For example, the `None` term primitive in Dhall has type `forall (a : Type).
 Optional a`.
-Its type is #1 on the list above: `None` is a term parameterized on a type, and its type is the type of terms parameterized on types.
+Its #1 on first the list above: `None` is a term parameterized on a type, and its type is the type of terms parameterized on types.